maxidragon/LearningProjects/README.md

 # My learning projects

 Welcome to my GitHub repository of learning projects!
-This repository contains a collection of my personal projects, which I've worked on over the years to develop my skills in various programming languages and technologies.
+This repository contains a collection of my good personal projects, which I've worked on s to develop my skills in various programming languages and technologies.

 I started learning programming at 2017.
 As you navigate through my repository, you'll find projects ranging from simple exercises to more complex applications, each of which I have completed as part of my learning journey.